matthiasdemuzere/w2w/README.md

 Documentation & citation
 -------
-A citable documentation is submitted to [The Journal of Open Source Software](https://joss.theoj.org/). the submitted version can be accessed [here](https://github.com/matthiasdemuzere/w2w/blob/main/JOSS/paper.pdf).
+A citable documentation is submitted to [The Journal of Open Source Software](https://joss.theoj.org/).
+The submitted version can be accessed [here](https://github.com/matthiasdemuzere/w2w/blob/main/JOSS/paper.pdf).

 Important Notes
 -------